blaijon364/style_ecommerce_cart/README.md

-# FED Code Challenge
+# Ecommerce Cart Styling Help

-Your goal in this code challenge is not to fully style the entire microsite, though you're free to do as little or as much as you'd like.
-The only requirement is that **you should not spend more than 4 hours on this.**
+Your goal is to fully style the entire microsite.

-What we'll be reviewing is how to add animations and effects to user interactions, and how you style the checkout form to make it a more delightful and intuitive process for the user.
-You should:
+## Things to do

-- animate the Nav component to appear and hide when the menu icon is clicked
+1. animate the Nav component to appear and hide when the menu icon is clicked
-- animate something to let the user know a product was successfully added to the cart (how and what is up to you)
+2. animate something to let the user know a product was successfully added to the cart (how and what is up to you)
-- format the checkout form, optionally including masks or custom components for selects, phone inputs, etc
+3. format the checkout form, optionally including masks or custom components for selects, phone inputs, etc
+4. Checkout form to make it a more delightful and intuitive process for the user.
+5. Must Include animations and transitions

+What we'll be reviewing is how to add animations and effects to user interactions, and how you style the  You should:

 ## What's Included.
-What's Not.

-The project has normalize.css and react-icons.
-We use styled JSX to set up some base styling, but how you proceed is your call.
-You are free to continue with styled JSX, to bring in SCSS modules, or whatever makes you comfortable.
+-The project has normalize.css and react-icons.

-You are also free to bring in any package you like to help you with your animations and transitions.
+- You are also free to bring in any package you like to help you with your animations and transitions.
 They should be well-tested and proven packages.

 ## How To Install & Run